Félix Sesúmaga

+Sesúmaga’s playing career was shortened by tuberculosis, to which he succumbed on August 24, 1925, at only 26 years old.

 Club career

 Born in Leioa, Biscay, Sesúmaga began his career in 1914 at neighboring club Getxo Arenas.
 His goalscoring performances proved crucial to help Arenas reach the Copa del Rey final on two occasions (1917 and 1919).
 In the 1919 final he scored a hat-trick against FC Barcelona as they won 5–2, contributing decisively to the only Cup title in the history of Arenas, while also becoming in only the third player to manage a hat-trick in a Copa del Rey final after Pichichi in 1915 and Félix Zubizarreta in 1916, both for Athletic Bilbao.

-Barcelona were impressed enough to sign him still in 1919 and Sesúmaga didn't lose his goalscoring instinct in Catalonia, helping his new club reach the 1920 and beat Athletic Bilbao 2–0.
-In doing so, he emulated the feat of the French René Petit, who had also won the Cup two years in a row with different teams.
-He was a member of a legendary Barcelona team, coached by Jack Greenwell, that also included Paulino Alcántara, Sagibarba, Ricardo Zamora and Josep Samitier.
+Barcelona were impressed enough to sign him still in 1919 and Sesúmaga didn't lose his goalscoring instinct in Catalonia, helping his new club reach the 1920 final and beat Athletic Bilbao 2–0.
+In doing so, he emulated the feat of the French René Petit, who had also won the Cup two consecutive seasons with different teams.
+He was a member of a legendary Barcelona team, coached by Jack Greenwell, that also included Paulino Alcántara, Sagi-Barba, Ricardo Zamora and Josep Samitier.
 During his time at the club he also helped them win three Championat de Catalunya titles.
 After a season at Racing de Sama de Langreo, he joined Athletic Bilbao and with them, he managed to win another Copa del Rey, his third, after beating CE Europa 1–0 in the 1923 Copa del Rey Final.

-He died from tuberculosis in 1925 at the age of 26.